IdaCy/error_interp/README.md

 Modern LLMs can perform differently even if two prompts share the same meaning but differ in wording.
 This repository investigates that phenomenon by:

-- **Generating** paraphrased prompts (e.g. “polite,” “urgent,” etc.).
+- **Generating** typo prompts (e.g. "main” word changed, “swap,” etc.).
 - **Running inference** on an LLM to capture hidden representations (attention weights, embeddings).
-- **Scoring** the generated outputs using a reward model (like [OpenAssistant’s DeBERTa-based RM](https://huggingface.co/OpenAssistant/reward-model-deberta-v3-large-v2)) to gauge performance differences among paraphrases.
+- **Scoring** the generated outputs using a reward model (like [OpenAssistant’s DeBERTa-based RM](https://huggingface.co/OpenAssistant/reward-model-deberta-v3-large-v2)) to gauge performance differences among typo strings.
 - **Analyzing** internal activations to identify which layers/heads are sensitive to style or wording changes.

 ---